jonrh/lambda-lovelace/README.md

 - Quality / Accuracy of recommender system
 - Usability of mobile client

-A cornerstone of the project will be to recommend something the user finds relevant.
+A cornerstone of the project will be to filter and order tweets to the user in a personalised way superior to the default Twitter timeline (all tweets from followers).
 The recommender system can be evaluated in two ways:

 - **Evaluation on a static dataset**.
 Static datasets constructed from existing Twitter accounts.
 Something we can test over and over to benchmark ourselves.
 Sort of like unit tests.
 Try to predict likes for example.
 This evaluation is more intended to aid us during development.
 - **User evaluation**.
-One idea we had though was to present to the user pairs of unseen tweets and have the user select which tweet is more interesting or relevant.
+Here are some ideas for user evaluations:
   - Present pairs of unseen tweets from a users timeline.
 User selects which tweet is more interesting or relevant.
-With t
+Our recommender system would make it's prediction behind the scenes.
+We would then compare and see if the guess by the recommender system is correct or not.
-  - v
+  - A user is presented 10 (or X number) unseen tweets from her or his timeline.
+The user is asked to place the tweets in order of interest.
+This order would be compared to the order the recommender system predicted.
   - True evaluations from live users.
 This is more fuzzy, we have users try our system with their Twitter account and report how accurate the predictions are.
+A full user run so to speak.

-Not sure how we would test the usability of the mobile app, but there are probably well known ways to do it : )
+Not sure how (or if at all) we would test the usability of the mobile app, but there are probably well known ways to do it : )

 ## Technical Decisions
 Here below are some of the technical descisions we've made so far.
 Please note that we do not consider them binding.
 That is, we are fully prepared to switch languages, stacks mid project if we believe it will suit us better.